Fritz Bach: Early life

 Bach was born on 5 April 1934 to Leo Bach and Gertrude Rosenfeld in a Jewish family in Vienna, Austria.
 Shortly after the events of the Kristallnacht of early November 1938, Bach and his older brother Bertholdt fled Nazi Germany to England with British help in the Kindertransport.
 After arriving the brothers were put in the care of a British family.
 The parents reunited with their sons in Bath, England.
 With help of an American soldier the family emigrated to Burlington, Vermont in 1949.
 Bach's maternal grandparents died in Nazi death camps after having stayed in Vienna during the war.

 Bach went to Burlington High School and subsequently started studying physical science on a scholarship at Harvard University where he graduated in 1955.
-He continued his studies at Washington University in St. Louis and Harvard Medical School and obtained a degree in medicine at the latter in 1960.
+He continued his studies in medicine at Washington University in St. Louis and Harvard Medical School and obtained a degree in medicine at the latter in 1960.
 During this latter period he became interested in genetics and immunobiology.

 For his residency training Bach started working at New York University.
 Here Bach became acquainted with Lewis Thomas, who would become the inspiration for Bach's career.
 In 1961 Thomas pushed Bach to attend a lecture on the antigens and mechanisms involved in allograft rejection which was given by Peter Medawar at New York University, the lecture convinced Bach to study the topic further.